aliasaria/BrickCrusher2020/README.md

 make build-production
 ```

-to build a production binary
+to build a clean production binary for distribution.